Gwen Stefani Would Have Never Gotten Divorced If Gavin Rossdale Had His Choice

 There have been rumors that Gavin Rossdale actually cheated on Gwen Stefani with the nanny.
 If this is true, he has never admitted to it.
 The readers are commenting on People‘s article all about how if Gavin didn’t want a divorce than he should have never cheated on her.

 E!
 Online shared that even though Gwen Stefani and Gavin Rossdale split, he still has nice things to say about the mother of his three children.
-He shared a few other details about their split saying, “For me, it was about being solid for them, and silent but respectful of Gwen.
+He shared a few other details about their split.

+“For me, it was about being solid for them, and silent but respectful of Gwen.
 That’s what I’ll be forever.
 It was weird because I had to go and make a home from scratch that could compare to the great one they already have.
 That was the challenge for me as a dad.”

-As of right, now Gavin says he is still single even though Gwen is dating Blake Shelton and there are rumors the two will end up married.
+As of right, now Gavin says he is still single, even though Gwen is dating Blake Shelton and there are rumors the two will end up married.

 Are you shocked to hear that Gavin Rossdale never really wanted to get a divorce?
 Do you feel like most couples feel this way?
 Sound off in the comments section below on your thoughts, and don’t miss new episodes of The Voice with Gwen Stefani and Blake Shelton on NBC.
-You can also catch Gavin on the UK version of the show right now.
+You can also catch Gavin on the U.K. version of the show right now.

 [Featured Image By Emma McIntyre/Getty Images for People’s Choice Awards]